MeanMachine0/auctionWebApp/README.md

 ## Functions
 ### When not logged in
 - View recently sold items and their corresponding details.
-- Filter and sort through active items and view their corresponding details.
+- Search, filter and sort through active items and view their corresponding details.
 - View others' listings in tables.

 ### When logged in (in addition to when not logged in)